By Jim Kimble / Updated September 14, 2022

 He bought a Tracfone for under $19, and a small enough amount of time to port the phone number over to mobile.
 He told me that he did have to make one call to Tracfone for assistance with the porting, but the customer service was very helpful with the transfer.

-SIM CARD: If you are using an unlocked mobile phone, Ting is probably your best option.
-The SIM card is cheap, and operates as a pay-as-you-go carrier.
+SIM CARD: If you are using an unlocked mobile phone, you should find a cheap, pay-as-you-go carrier.
 So you don’t have to buy a $20 or $30 plan just for transferring your line.
-Ting supports CDMA from Verizon and Sprint, and GSM from AT&T and T-Mobile.
-You’ll probably want to double check to see whether your unlocked cell phone is compatible with Ting before you start.
+Remember that phone carriers work on different types of networks.
+Verizon and Sprint operate on CDMA.
+AT&T and T-Mobile are GSM.

 PHONE ADAPTER: The Obi200 adapter is the key piece of equipment that will serve as your bridge between your WiFi router and phone lines.
 Instead of your landline phone plugging into that small square socket in your wall, it’s going into the Obi200 instead.